python logo

 except (ValueError, KeyError, TypeError):

-If you want to convert a Python Object to JSON use the json.dumps() method.
+If you need to encode a Python object into JSON format, make use of the json.dumps() method:

 import json